• Skip to main content

 Undaunted he set about the work with gusto allocating over £5000 to build a ‘Pleasure Palace’ which would leave his subjects “gazing open-mouthed in admiration.”

 His murder in Perth in 1437 brought building work to a halt.
-Bookkeepers estimated that he had spent over £7000, a huge sum which represented around a tenth of the king’s income.
+Bookkeepers estimated that he had spent over £7000, a huge sum that represented around a tenth of the king’s income.

 He was succeeded by his young son James II (1437-60) who had little interest in continuing his father’s work.

-In 1461, the Palace had an unexpected guest when it became a temporary refuge for fugitive English king Henry VI.
+In 1461, an unexpected guest arrived.
+It became a temporary refuge for fugitive English king Henry VI.

 The new monarch’s passion was his arsenal of guns and canons, many of them housed in the royal palace before being deployed to James’s various military campaigns.